appacademy/intro_coding_workshop/lecture/module4.md

 loops through the array (from beginning to end) and prints the phrase "I love App Academy" every time.
 You should see the phrase five times.

-3. You are given the array `[1,2,3,4,5,6,7,8,9]`.
-Write a program that loops through the array and prints the number of values that are prime.
+3. You are given the array [1,2,3,4,5].
+You are asked to loop through the array and replace each position with the product of the number at that position and the index.
+Print out the new array.

-4. **Challenge**: Write a program that will use an array to print the first `n` Fibonacci numbers.

 ---